 At first, we prefer to have our reception venue to be held in Manila Hotel, since it fits our theme which is Spanish Vintage Glam.
 But, after receiving the quotation, we were so surprised at the current package that they offered to us.
 Consider the fact that it only includes basic styling and the hotel also charges tons of corkage fees if we would get outside suppliers.
 That alone, after we did our initial computation was 70% of our overall wedding budget!
 Suntok sa buwan if we would push through with it.
 So, we muster our courage to look for other events venues within the range of Manila (or near Intramuros area for that matter) since we prefer that all of our guests wouldn’t commute too far from the church considering the “Christmas traffic” that we’re expecting on our wedding day.
 We also want something that has a high ceiling where we can have drapes, with beautiful chandeliers (since I personally love them), white/neat-looking interiors, spacious for our 150 target guests and has a garden setting.
 Thankfully, we found La Castellana that was just located a block away from San Agustin Church.

-On our wedding, everything ran smoothly.
+On our wedding day, everything ran smoothly.
+Even if there was no AC, we didn’t feel hot and sweaty given that around 170 of our guests came wearing black formal attires, we have a complete LED system in place and the whole venue was dolled up with lots of flowers and decors.
 Christian only approached us to inform us about our payments after the wedding when all of the guests were gone which shows how Professional he was.

 - They were very prompt with all the replies, requests and were really accommodating.